Blast hits Egypt's gas pipeline to Israel

-CAIRO An explosion hit a gas pipeline running from Egypt to Israel Sunday, the latest in a series of attacks on the installation that crosses the increasingly volatile Sinai region, witnesses and state media reported.
+CAIRO An explosion hit a gas pipeline running from Egypt to Israel Sunday, witnesses and state television reported.

-The pipeline, which also supplies gas to Jordan, has come under attack at least 12 times since Egyptian President Hosni Mubarak was toppled in February 2011.
+The pipeline, which also supplies gas to Jordan, has come under attack at least 12 times since Egyptian president Hosni Mubarak was toppled in 2011.

-The latest blast took place in the Massaeed area west of the Mediterranean coastal town of al-Arish, in north Sinai.
+The latest blast took place in the Massaeed area west of the Mediterranean coastal town of al-Arish.
 Gas pumping was stopped after the explosion.

-The state-owned operating company, Gasco, said the fire was brought under control by dawn but the flow remained cut, including exports, the state news agency reported.

-Residents in al-Arish told Reuters they could see flames from their town when the attack took place.
+Residents in al-Arish told Reuters they could see flames from their town.
 Security forces and fire trucks raced to the scene, witnesses said.

 Security in Sinai loosened after Mubarak's fall as the police presence thinned out across Egypt.